ginobaltazar7/MarketingDS/README.md

 # MarketingDS

-Marketing Analytics - Concepts and Practice
+## Concepts and Practice

+Based on "Cutting-Edge Marketing Analytics" by Venkatesan, Farris and Wilcox